microsoft/code-with-engineering-playbook/docs/continuous-delivery/low-code-solutions/low-code-solutions.md

 Whenever an environment has been created, its resources can be only accessed by users within the same tenant.
 When you create an app in an environment that app can only interact with data sources that are also deployed in that same environment, this includes connections, flows and Dataverse databases.
 This is an important consideration when dealing with a CD process.

-## Deploy strategy
+## Deployment strategy

-With three environments already created the goal now is to make them interact.
+With three environments already created to represent the stages of the deployment, the goal now is to automate the deployment from one environment to another.
 Each environment will require the creation of its own solution (data included).

 Development team will be working in **Dev** environment.

-Once done, the first step will be packaging the solution and export it into source control.
+Once changes have been made, the first step will be packaging the solution and export it into source control.

 Second step is about the solution, you need to have a managed solution to deploy to other environments such as **Stage** or **Production** so now you should use a JIT environment where you would import your unmanaged solution and export them as managed.
 These solution files won't be checked into source control but will be stored as a build artifact in the pipeline making them available to be deployed in the release pipeline.
 This is where the second environment will be used.
-This environment will be responsible of receiving the output managed solution.
+This second environment will be responsible of receiving the output managed solution coming from the artifact.

 Third and final step will import the solution into the production environment, this means that this stage will take the artifact from last step and will export it.
 When working in this environment you can also version your product in order to make a better trace of the product.